jagdishpatil07/jagdishpatil07/README.md

+- 🌱 I'M working in IFTAS(Reserve Bank of India) as Cloud and Networking Engineer.
-- 🌱 I’m currently learning Master of Computer Application
+  -  I have done My Master of Computer Applications in KBC North Maharashtra univesity, Jalgaone maharashtra, India.
-- 👯 I’m looking to collaborate on Software And Devlopement
+- 👯 I’m looking to collaborate on DevOps And Cloud Domain.
 - 💬 Ask me about patiljagdish196139@gmail.com